open-mmlab/mmdetection/docs/tutorials/modify_loss.md

 MMDetection provides users with different loss functions.
 But the default configuration may be not applicable for different datasets or models, so users may want to modify a specific loss to adapt the new situation.

-This tutorial first elaborate the computation pipeline of losses, then give some instructions about how to modify each step, the modification can be categorized as tweaking and weighting.
+This tutorial first elaborate the computation pipeline of losses, then give some instructions about how to modify each step.
+The modification can be categorized as tweaking and weighting.

 ## Computation pipeline of a loss